michkrom/pidsim/simpsim/README.md

 Overview
 ----------
 This is a PID constroller system simulation example.
+The code uses a 'lib' that implements PID and interface to set plant and stimulus.

-The example code in main.cpp creates a simple plant and the runs simulation and output state to console in csv format.
+The example code in main.cpp creates a simple plant and requested stimulus and then runs simulation and outputs state to stdout in csv format.

 USAGE
 ------